hironorinakauchi/til/pandas/what-are-window-functions.md

 [source](https://towardsdatascience.com/window-functions-in-pandas-eaece0421f7)

 Edited: 05052020tu

-Found a better visual representation of what expanding window looks like from Uber Engineering.
-According to them, expanding steps is defined as "the number of data points added to the training time series from one pass to another".
+Found a better visual representation of expanding window from Uber Engineering.

 <img src="http://1fykyq3mdn5r21tpna3wkdyi-wpengine.netdna-ssl.com/wp-content/uploads/2018/01/image6-2.png">

+Expanding steps is defined as "the number of data points added to the training time series from one pass to another".

 [source](https://eng.uber.com/omphalos/)